 Check out with CareerLink to view work-study positions available on campus.
 Work-study positions for the Fall term are posted as early as August 15.
 Positions that are available for the Winter term are posted in early December.

 Jobs are available year-round in a variety of areas.
 Each work-study position provides for 120 hours of work per semester.
 The number of hours you work a week may vary depending on the position, but cannot exceed 40 hours.
-The pay is $10.25 per hour.
+You will earn minimum wage plus an additional 10%.

 Work off Campus